 Spatial Neighbouring Blocks

 Five spatial neighbouring blocks are used for the disparity vector derivation.
-They are: the below-left, left, above-right, above and above-left blocks of current prediction unit (PU), denoted by A0, A1, B0, B1 or B2, as defined in Figure 13.
+They are the below-left, left, above-right, above and above-left blocks of current prediction unit (PU), denoted by A0, A1, B0, B1 or B2, as defined in Figure 13.

-A constraint on the search is to to regard only the blocks that are also utilized in the merge scheme in the HEVC base specification, when the DV is derived for the derivation of an inter-view merge candidate.
+One constraint in the block search is to only consider the blocks that are also utilized in the merge scheme in the HEVC base specification, when the DV is derived for the derivation of an inter-view merge candidate.

 The checking order of the five spatial neighbouring blocks is: A1, B1, B0, A0 and B2.